marioernestoms/100-days-of-code/log.md

 ‪#4/100 Start front-end of Ajax Login Form plugin, I still need fix problem with function start Ajax. ‬

 #5/100 Today wasn’t a good day, I only study a little Ajax with WordPress.
 But still not success with Ajax function on plugin form login.

+‪#6/100 Lot of HTML and CSS today for a tem enployee system the second project for this challenge :)‬